innovate-invent/innovate-invent.github.io/_posts/2021-02-11-Galaxy-tips.md

 million more tiny little features scattered about Galaxy that can be quite useful, and I encourage you to explore.

 It is important to point out that many of the techniques mentioned here will fail if used in a sub-workflow.
 This is due to a bug in earlier releases of Galaxy.
-I have worked with the Galaxy developers to resolve these issues in version 20.09.
+I have worked with the Galaxy developers to resolve these issues in version 20.09 and later versions.
-The current HEAD of the 21.01 branch reintroduced these [issues](https://github.com/galaxyproject/galaxy/issues/11612), and a fix is pending.

 Check out the [Awesome Galaxy](https://github.com/galaxyproject/awesome-galaxy/) repository for a community maintained list of awesome Galaxy resources.